The following OS configurations have been tested to build squirrel with Qt 6.5

 Select Visual Studio 16 2019.
 Click Finish

-After it's done generating, make sure GDCM_BUILD_SHARED_LIBS
+After it's done generating, make sure GDCM_BUILD_SHARED_LIBS is checked

 Click Configure again